James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 The Iteration-19.11.2 mechanism said: fog's recoverable classes are shift-driven (per-scan normalization erases the direction they need), crosstalk's are packing-driven (normalization helps).
-The fix is a **channel-restricted per-scan normalization**: normalize only the RANGE and REMISSION channels (indices 0, 4) — the channels crosstalk's statistics-shift lives in — and leave the xyz GEOMETRY channels (1-3) in the parser's clean-stat normalization, so fog's shifted direction survives.
+The fix is a **channel-restricted per-scan normalization**: normalize only the RANGE and REMISSION channels (indices 0, 4), the channels crosstalk's statistics-shift lives in, and leave the xyz GEOMETRY channels (1-3) in the parser's clean-stat normalization, so fog's shifted direction survives.
 Implemented as `supcon_vib_dglsspp_inputin_in_chan` (internal InstanceNorm
 + channel-restricted input-IN), verified: channels 0/4 per-scan normalized (mean -> 0), channels 1-3 bit-unchanged.
 Micro-testable before any medium commitment.
-Fallback if the channel-split does not transfer fog: the full two-input-stream architecture (one normalized stream + one raw, combined at the bottleneck) — deferred until the channel-split is measured.
+Fallback if the channel-split does not transfer fog: the full two-input-stream architecture (one normalized stream + one raw, combined at the bottleneck), deferred until the channel-split is measured.

-## Iteration 19.12: the channel-restricted input-IN works — fog AND crosstalk both up
+## Iteration 19.12: the channel-restricted input-IN works.
+Fog AND crosstalk both up

 The Iteration-19.11.2 fix (per-scan input normalization restricted to the range + remission channels 0/4, xyz geometry channels 1-3 untouched, internal InstanceNorm)